 - Gratitude even impacts your physical health such as longer and better quality sleeping time

 And last but not least: practicing gratitude helps you feel better—even when you’re outer circumstances remain the same.

 Remember all those times you thought ‘I’ll feel better when…’ [whether that was being in a relationship, improving your health or finances, have less stress at work etc.]

 Now what if you didn’t need to change any of your circumstances to feel better?

 I’ve seen these changes happen firsthand with my individual clients and with the participants of The Gratitude Project.
-That’s why I’m hosting it for the third time 🙂
+That’s why I’m hosting it for the fourth time 🙂

 I’ll help you embrace an attitude of gratitude, and that’s one tool you’ll benefit from for the rest of your life.